Noraxis-ai/ai-hotel-assistant/README.md

 Langdetect: For robust and automatic language detection of user inputs.

-API Configuration
+API Configuration:
-Your OpenAI API Key (OPENAI_API_KEY) is securely managed as a Secret within the Hugging Face Space settings.
+My OpenAI API Key (OPENAI_API_KEY) is securely managed as a Secret within the Hugging Face Space settings.
 It is not exposed in the public codebase.

 Deployment
 This AI assistant is deployed on Hugging Face Spaces using the Streamlit SDK.
 All necessary dependencies are specified in the requirements.txt file.